-APTA and PTCAS have developed policies to prevent the exposure of personally identifiable information as set forth herein to limit the distribution of sensitive data to those situations which require it, and to permit distribution of non-sensitive, directory information wherever a useful purpose can be served.
-Data submitted by or on behalf of an applicant is used for the PTCAS application process in communications with the PT program, as part of the application and for record keeping, and for research and statistical purposes.
+APTA and PTCAS have developed policies to prevent the exposure of personally identifiable information as set forth herein to limit the distribution of sensitive data to those situations that require it, and to permit distribution of nonsensitive, directory information wherever a useful purpose can be served.
+Data submitted by or on behalf of an applicant is used for the PTCAS application process in communication with the PT program, as part of the application, for record keeping, research, and statistical purposes.
 PTCAS protects the information provided.
-If information is provided to third parties for educational research purposes, it does not contain any of the following personally identifiable information about the applicants or parents, other family or household members of the applicant in the application file:
+If information is provided to third parties for educational research purposes, it does not contain any of the following personally identifiable information about the applicants, parents, family or household members of the applicant in the application file:

-Researchers must agree not to publish any particular category or data set if the number of individuals in the category or data set is twenty-five (25) or less.
+Researchers must agree not to publish any particular category or data set if the number of individuals in the category or data set is 25 or less.